rossillingworth/tesb-rt-se/examples/cxf/jaxws-cxf-sts/README.txt

 Note: If you've selected standalone or OSGi deployment of the WSP in the preceding step, the WSP address in the client WSDL (client/src/main/resources/DoubleIt.wsdl) must be updated before invoking the WSP to "http://localhost:9000/doubleit/services/doubleit".
-This is because the WSP runs on port 9000 when run in a standalone manner, or in Karaf, to avoid clashing with the port that Tomcat is using (8080).
+(run mvn clean install after done) This is because the WSP runs on port 9000 when run in a standalone manner, or in Karaf, to avoid clashing with the port that Tomcat is using (8080).

- * To run the client in a standalone manner, run mvn clean install exec:exec.
+ * To run the client in a standalone manner, run mvn exec:exec.

  * From the OSGi command line, run: karaf@trun> features:install talend-cxf-example-jaxws-cxf-sts-client